How Exercise Physiologists Combat Cardiovascular Disease Effectively

 Many people are under the assumption that our core muscles are our stomach muscles or “abdominals”, which is partially correct.
 In fact, our core muscles are comprised of the many muscles in our abdominals, lower back, pelvis and hip region.
 Exercising these areas to increase muscular strength and endurance is vital to promote healthy hip and back health and stability.

 So with that cleared, you may be thinking about the specific benefits of the Supine Leg Lift!
 Well, through the activation of your muscles within the core region, strengthening in this area will coincide.
-Specifically, strengthening this area will in tandem hold many benefits to greater support and stabilisation within your hips and lower back, which can therefore help reduce or delay the onset of pain.
-In saying this, the lower back is one of the most prevalent areas subjected to pain in adults.
+Specifically, strengthening this area will, in tandem, hold many benefits to greater support and stabilisation within your hips and lower back, which can therefore help reduce or delay the onset of pain.
+In saying this, the lower back is one of the most prevalent areas subject to pain in adults.

-Furthermore, strengthening of your core helps increase your ability to complete activities of daily living, such as walking, more efficiently and safely with less effort.
-In saying all this, the overall simplicity of being able to complete it, requiring minimal to no equipment to set up is a massive benefit!
+Furthermore, strengthening your core helps increase your ability to complete activities of daily living, such as walking, more efficiently and safely with less effort.
+In saying all this, the overall simplicity of being able to complete it, requiring minimal to no equipment to set up, is a massive benefit!

-What are some progression and regression exercises to the Supine Leg Lift?
+What are some progression and regression exercises for the Supine Leg Lift?

 As with all exercises, it is critical that you gradually build up to these more challenging exercises to ensure safety is maintained.